Many motorcycle gloves use leather as one component, among other durable synthetic fabrics.

 Deerskin stretches and softens over time even more than other leathers.
 For this reason, many people buy a smaller size than usual in deerskin gloves, knowing they will stretch to fit.

 The highest-end material in the business.
-It’s often used by Moto GP riders and is fairly uncommon for consumer-grade gloves.
+Moto GP riders often use it, and is pretty uncommon for consumer-grade gloves.

 We didn’t include any kangaroo leather gloves on this list.
-But some gloves use kangaroo for their palms on our Best Waterproof Motorcycle Gloves article.
+But some gloves use kangaroo for their palms in our Best Waterproof Motorcycle Gloves article.

 Thermoplastic polyurethane (TPU) is often used for hard protection over the knuckles and sometimes extends onto the finger joints.
 This stuff is also used in phone cases because of its impact resistance.
 It’s not as rigid as traditional PU but less flexible than silicone.
 This means it’s protective and relatively comfortable.